We're rated excellent on

 What are mobility issues?

-What are some causes for mobility issues?
+What are some causes of mobility issues?

 Neurological conditions

-• Parkinsons: A person with Parkinsons can experience a wide range of psychological and physical symptoms, which can lead to tremors and slow movement of the body, as well as stiff and inflexible muscles.
+• Parkinson’s - A person with Parkinson’s can experience a wide range of psychological and physical symptoms, which can lead to tremors and slow movement of the body, as well as stiff and inflexible muscles.

-• Arthritis: Conditions like osteoarthritis and rheumatoid arthritis become more common with age and can result in joint pain, swelling, and loss of mobility.
+• Arthritis - Conditions like osteoarthritis and rheumatoid arthritis become more common with age and can result in joint pain, swelling, and loss of mobility.

 Arthritis in hands